 Thanks to a report published in 2017 by Kim Nilsson, we now have a relatively strong understanding of what occurred in 2011 and the damage that this caused to MtGox.
 Ironically, despite the huge impact on the market and the company’s reputation, in terms of MtGox’s solvency, this event was largely insignificant compared to other security incidents.
 For many however, a new window into MtGox was opened up, which illustrated a severe lack of monitoring systems, governance, controls and security measures.

-The table below lists some of the major security incidents at the MtGox exchange, with the June 2011 hack highlighted in green.
-This incident may have only directly cost the exchange 2,000 bitcoin, an inconsequential amount, compared to roughly 837,000 bitcoin of total losses.
+The table below lists some of the major security incidents at the MtGox exchange, with the 19 June 2011 incident being the focus of this report.
+This incident may have only directly cost the exchange 2,000 bitcoin, an inconsequential amount, compared to approximately 837,000 bitcoin of total losses.

 List of known MtGox losses